RackHD/on-web-ui/specs/ws-spec.md

 Clients should have a connect method that can be used to reconnect to the server.
 This message should be called when the client connection closes or encounters and error.

-### Message Handlers

-Keep in mind that the resource for each these handlers should use is based on the path of the WebSocket connection.
-This means that a client could establish more than one connection the the server depending on how many resources it needs to negotiate.

 ##### Init/Session

 *`@client` —> `init` —> `@server` —> `session` —> `@client`*